towaquimbayo/IntelliScan/README.md

 create accelerated.py
 ```

-To run the app cd into the app directory and run:
+To run the app, change directory to the app directory and run:

 ```sh
 uvicorn main:app --reload